JanssenProject/jans/jans-cedarling/bindings/cedarling_js/docs/README.md

 | `vX.Y.Z-prerelease` | `X.Y.Z-prerelease` | `next` |

 The development manifest uses the `0.0.0-nightly` sentinel.
-For nightly publication, the workflow reads the downloaded WASM manifest and updates its CI working copy of the SDK to that exact version before staging.
+For nightly publication, the workflow reads the downloaded WASM manifest and supplies that exact version to release staging.
 For a release tag, both the source SDK manifest and the downloaded WASM package must already match the version encoded by the tag.
 The SDK does not maintain an independent nightly counter.

 Publication is rerun-safe: an exact SDK version already present on npm is skipped, while version mismatches or registry failures stop the job.
 Successful